Grow Your Medical Or Healthcare Business Online With WordPress

-- Dental checklists – e.g. first visit, oral maintenance program, cosmetic dentistry, etc.
+- Dental checklists – e.g. first visit, oral maintenance program, general dentistry, etc.

-- Weight loss and exercise program checklists and charts
+- Fitness and nutrition program checklists and charts

-- General charts & infographics (e.g. sugar content in different foods, sleep requirements at different stages of development, etc.)
+- General charts & infographics (e.g. acidity level of different foods, sleep requirements at different ages, etc.)

-Providing unique tools, gadgets and applications on your site can help increase visitor engagement and significantly add value to your visitors.
-Calculators are useful tools you can add to your website.
-Other tools can include things like diagnostic tools, or even recipes.
+Providing unique tools and applications on your website can help increase visitor engagement and significantly add value to your visitors.
+Calculators are useful tools to add to your website.
+Other applications would include things like diagnostic tools, or even recipes.

-In the next section of this detailed article, we look at a several WordPress plugins and themes you can use in your site that improve your search engine optimization, increase user engagement and drive more web traffic to your business.
+In the next section, we will be discussing a several WordPress plugins you can use in your site that can also help to improve your seo, increase user engagement and drive more web traffic to your business.

 This is the end of part 1 of this guide on ways to build your health business web presence.